Form a Corporation in Kentucky

 There are several things you will need outside of the filing itself.
 First, you’ll need to know who any directors are and who your corporate officers are.
 You will also need to hold an initial Board of Directors meeting where you will adopt specific corporate bylaws.
 Your corporate bylaws are not required to be filed with the state.
 But you will want to keep your bylaws in your own records.
 At this meeting, you are also to appoint your company’s officers.
 These are not necessary to be listed in your articles of incorporation either.
 Finally, you’ll need to obtain an EIN or federal tax ID number from the Internal Revenue Service or IRS.

-Within 90 days of incorporating you must file your first Annual Report with the state, for a filing fee of $15 - this is the document that lists officers and directors.
+Within 90 days of incorporating you must file your first Annual Report with the state, for a filing fee - this is the document that lists officers and directors.
 Consult your accountant or tax attorney for advice on Kentucky taxation.

 The most common type of corporation is the General Stock Corporation, with an unlimited potential number of shareholders.
 You may choose to be a Close Corporation, setting a limit in the articles on the number of shareholders (not to exceed 35).
 A Professional Corporation is mandated by Kentucky for certain professionals.